-2.2(b)(3) Development Projects With a Substantial Amount Of Parking.
-A Development Project may initially propose more Accessory Parking spaces than the TDM menu can address.
-The following are the approximate4 maximum number of Accessory Parking spaces may be included for Development Projects within land use categories A, B, and C. Beyond this number of Accessory Parking spaces all available points have been exhausted5 (excluding the Parking Supply measure):
+2.2(b)(3) Development Projects With a Substantial

+Amount Of Parking.
+A Development Project may propose more Accessory Parking spaces than the TDM menu can address.
+The following are the approximate number of Accessory Parking spaces for Development Projects within land use categories A, B, and C for which all available points have been exhausted (excluding the Parking Supply measure):

-- " Land use category A (Retail Type Uses) = 56 parking spaces. - " Land use category B (Office Type Uses) = 270 parking spaces. - Land use category C (Residential Type Uses) = 280 parking spaces.
+- " Land use category A (Retail Type Uses) = 56 parking spaces. - " Land use category B (Office Type Uses) = 270 parking spaces. - " Land use category C (Residential Type Uses) = 280 parking spaces.

-Given no more TDM measures and points are available for these Development Projects, excluding the Parking Supply measure, the TDM Program Standards require these projects to park at or below the neighborhood parking rate for their land use category.
-The neighborhood parking rate requirement is in addition to including all measures and points applicable for the land use category in the Development Project's TDM Plan.
-The methodology and the rationale for the neighborhood parking rate requirement for these Development Projects is described in Chapter 4 of the TDM Technical Justification Document.
+Given no more TDM measures and points are available for these Development Projects, excluding the Parking Supply measure, the TDM Program Standards require these projects to include all measures and points, up to a 80% of the total number of points available, applicable for the land use category in the Development Project's TDM Plan.
+The rationale for setting the 80% requirement for these Development Projects is described in Chapter 4 of the TDM Technical Justification Document.

-- 4 The exact number will vary and will need to be determined by the Planning Department if a Development Project approaches this number of Accessory Parking spaces.
-Given some of the TDM measures are based upon location or the size or type of the land use associated with the Development Project, an approximate number is given in the TDM Program Standards, instead of an exact number. - 5 Chapter 3 of the TDM Technical Justification Document describes the methodology for identifying the total number of available points for each land use category, as every TDM measure is not applicable to every land use.
+The exact number will vary and will need to be determined by the Planning Department if a Development Project approaches this number of Accessory Parking spaces.
+Given some of the TDM measures are based upon location or the size or type of the land use associated with the Development Project, an approximate number is given in the TDM Program Standards, instead of an exact number.

+Chapter 3 of the TDM Technical Justification Document describes the methodology for identifying the total number of available points for each land use category, as every TDM measure is not applicable to every land use.
 In addition, this number of Accessory Parking spaces assumes the Shuttle Bus Service measure is not available.